 - Calculation of Net Present Value (NPV) which is the same as the DCF Value or Enterprise Value.
 After adjusting for the net debt, one can derive the Equity Value

-The financial model is available in two versions, one with only the input cells editable (Free) and all cells editable (FULL Version).
+The financial model is available in two versions, a PDF Demo version and an Excel version with all cells editable.

 |Industry||Financial Model, Hospitality, Restaurant|

 |Summary||The DCF Valuation Model for Restaurants provides a business plan in the form of an Excel Template to value a restaurant based on the Discounted Cash Flow Method.|